-Cash flow from operating activities has been growing significantly (34.5% in 2018 and 32.3% in 2019), especially driven by the Company's profit generation and due to the moderate effect of changes in the Company's main working capital accounts, mainly supplier accounts and inventories.
+Cash flow from operating activities has been growing significantly (66.0% in 2020 and 37.4% in 2019), especially driven by the Company's profit generation, because of the increase of the extraordinary situation of the Pandemic and due to the moderate effect of changes in the Company's main working capital accounts, mainly supplier accounts and inventories.

 The Company's expansion plan, with the opening of new stores, is the main reason for the cash flow requirement for the investment activities account; where the annual amount required is determined primarily by the execution of new store openings.
-Cash flow generated by operating activities represented 99.2% of the cash flow required for investing activities in 2018 and 101.3% in 2019; therefore, practically all of the cash flow required for investing activities was financed with cash flow from operating activities.
+Cash flow generated by operating activities represented 99.2% of the cash flow required for investing activities in 2018, 101.2% in 2019 and 162.4% in 2020; therefore, practically all of the cash flow required for investing activities was financed with cash flow from operating activities.